neumannLizzie/conditional-covariance/README.md

 > Choose bandwidth h_c.

-For the estimation of the conditional covariance, we need bandwidths, either a global bandwidth for all mode pairs, or a different one for each mode pair.
-In each column and row, we have the order mode: 3, 5, 6, 9, 10, 12, 13 and 14.
+For the estimation of the conditional covariance, we need bandwidths, either a global bandwidth for all mode pairs or a different one for each mode pair.
+We have the mode order in each column and row: 3, 5, 6, 9, 10, 12, 13, and 14.

 ``` r
 ## global: